 IS THERE A FEE TO JOIN?

 We do not require a membership fee.
-Our organization relies on the generosity of donors, and each dollar helps us impact the lives of widows.
-Income generated annually from our signature Widow Empowerment Event, MWC’s Widow Empowerment School of Thought, webinars and merchandise all support the cause to revolutize widowhood worldwide.
+However, as our organization relies entirely on the generosity of donors, every contribution makes a difference in the life of a widow.
+If you are able, your recurring donation of any amount will help us continue to serve widows around the globe.
+Income generated annually from our signature Widow Empowerment Event, MWC’s Widow Empowerment School of Thought, webinars, and merchandise also support our cause to revolutionize widowhood worldwide.

 WHAT IF I DIDN’T HAVE A “FAIRYTALE” RELATIONSHIP?